-The Health Guidelines and Requirements will also provide recommendations related to preventing the contraction and spread of COVID-19.
 Students will be provided with COVID-19 related information and requirements prior to your travel in order to provide you with the most up-to-date information.
-General information about SIT's response to COVID-19 can be found on our webpage here: https://studyabroad.sit.edu/healthsafety-and-well-being/risk-management/sit-healthand-safety-update-in-response-to-covid-19/
+General information about SIT's response to COVID-19 can be found on our webpage here: https://studyabroad.sit.edu/health-safety-update-in-response-to-covid-19/ students should observe caution as they would in any big city, particularly in the evening hours.